gigblocks/.github/profile/readme.md

-# GigBlocks: Revolutionize Freelancing with Scroll-Powered Decentralization
+# GigBlocks: Decentralizing Freelance Work

-GigBlocks is a decentralized platform that manages freelance jobs and payments through blockchain technology.
-Our mission is to create a secure, transparent, and reliable ecosystem where freelancers can find jobs, get paid fairly, and build their reputation, while clients can ensure the work they pay for is completed to their satisfaction.
+GigBlocks is a decentralized freelancing platform built on Scroll blockchain, leveraging ENS for reputation management.
+It aims to solve issues of traditional freelance platforms by offering transparency, global access, and fair treatment of freelancers.
+Key features include smart contract-based job management, ENS-powered reputation system, and future plans for ZK-based privacy features.

 ## Project Overview